-SSWK2000 Diversity and Multiculturalism in Canada 42.0 Hours

-Cultural concerns, the changing nature of the family, community, gender age, race, disability, ethnicity as well as issues of concern to aboriginal peoples will be examined within the context of the social service delivery.
+SSWK2000 Diversity and Multiculturalism in Canada 42.0 Hours Cultural concerns, the changing nature of the family, community, gender age, race, disability, ethnicity as well as issues of concern to aboriginal peoples will be examined within the context of the social service delivery.
 The student will gain knowledge of the National and Provincial Human Rights Codes, and will investigate systemic barriers facing vulnerable populations.
 The student will examine how a variety of issues affect access and utilization of social services in Canadian society.

-SSWK2005 Ethics, Professionalism and Wellness in the Social Services 42.0 Hours This course will promote self-awareness through analysis of students' values, beliefs, biases and fears.
-Establishing realistic professional goals while creating balance in one's life will be emphasized.
-The student will develop an understanding of core ethical and moral principles, and explore standards of practice that impact on potential issues related to professional conduct.
-An introduction to decision making models will promote inquiry-based learning and ethical practice.
-Cultural, ethical, legal and gender issues that relate to professionalism will be examined.
+SSWK2005 Ethics, Professionalism and Wellness 42.0 Hours

+This course promotes self-awareness through analysis of students' values, beliefs, biases and fears.
+Establishing realistic professional goals while creating balance in one's life is emphasized.
+Students develop an understanding of core ethical and moral principles, and explore standards of practice that impact on potential issues related to professional conduct.
+This course introduces ethical decision making models, which promote inquiry-based learning and evidence based practice.
+Cultural, ethical, legal and gender issues that relate to professionalism are examined.